Faculty Members

 Sociometry

-Development of methods for obtaining behavioral data, quantitative study of cultural and social phenomena
+Development of methods for obtaining behavioral data, Quantitative analysis of cultural and social phenomena

-In addition to sociometric theory, my current study is focusing on various social issues and cultural phenomena including consumer behavior, pro-environmental behavior, organizational culture and cross-national comparison of identity and values.
-I provide students with the method of data science for investigating collective patterns of human behavior based on the survey data.
+In addition to sociometric theory, my current studies focus on various social issues and cultural phenomena including consumer behavior, pro-environmental behavior, organizational culture and cross-cultural comparison of national character and values.
+I provide students with methods of data science for investigating collective patterns of human behavior based on survey data.